tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Crystal-plate

+This ‘living’ armor becomes tougher the more it is struck.
+When an enemy scores a critical hit against you, you gain a cumulative +1 bonus to AC until your next full heal-up.
+Keep getting critted?
+Then keep upping your AC.

+**Quirk:** Foolhardy.

+---

 #### Darkness

 Shadows congeals around this armor, sheathing the wearer in a shell of darkness.
 This armor gives an additional +1 bonus to AC when the wearer is in the shadows (at night, or underground or indoors and away from any light sources).
 Its AC bonus is reduced by 1 when in direct sunlight or next to a light source.